GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-G:

 .. |Add_outgrid| replace:: Give the name of the output grid file.
 If |-T| is set then *outgrid* must be
-    a filename template that contains a floating point format to hold the output time (Format (C language syntax)).
-If the filename template
+    a filename template that contains a floating point format to hold the output time (C language syntax).
-    also contains either %s (for unit name) or %c (for unit letter) then we use the corresponding time (in units specified in |-T|) to generate the individual file names, otherwise we use time in years with no unit included.
+    If the filename template also contains either %s (for unit name) or %c (for unit letter) then we use the corresponding time (in units specified in |-T|) to generate the individual file names, otherwise we use time in years with no unit included.
 .. include:: /explain_grd_inout.rst_
     :start-after: outgrid-syntax-begins
     :end-before: outgrid-syntax-ends